-Josep Caballé Domenech has recently been appointed Principal Conductor of the Moritzburg Festival (Germany) and he is also in his eighth season as Music Director of the Colorado Springs Philharmonic (USA).
+Josep Caballé Domenech is in his ninth season as Music Director of the Colorado Springs Philharmonic (USA) and since 2018/19 as Principal Conductor of the Moritzburg Festival (Germany).
 Besides, former General Music Director of the Staatskapelle Halle (Germany) from 2013 to 2018, Music Director of the Philharmonic Orchestra of Bogotá (Colombia) during 2018 as well as principal guest conductor of the Norköping Symphony (Sweden) from 2005 to 2007.
 Caballé Domenech enjoys combining his conducting career with a great symphonic and operatic repertoire.

 Caballé-Domenech has worked with prominent orchestras such as the Royal Philharmonic, with which he recorded Respighi’s “Roman Trilogy” on Onyx Classics, BBC Philharmonic, Tonhalle Orchester Zurich, Hr-Sinfonieorchester, Bayerischen Rundfunk, Bamberg Symphony, WDR Sinfonieorchester, DSO Berlin, Dresden Festspielorchester, Czech Philharmonic, RSO Wien, Tonkünstler Symphony, Belgian National Symphony, Antwerp Symphony, LaVerdi Milano, Royal Stockholm Philharmonic, Swedish Radio Symphony, Orchestre National du Capitol de Toulouse, Spanish National Symphony, Barcelona Symphony, New Japan Philharmonic, and the symphony orchestras of Baltimore, Houston, San Antonio and Fort Worth, among others.
 He is also frequently invited to international summer festivals such as Aspen, Texas, Chautauqua, Moritzburg and Granada.